williamdemeo/ds644-spring2023/README.md

 Short Answer: **Yes**!

 Long Answer: Students are expected to attend all classes.
 A grade penalty will be assessed if a student has an excessive number of absences (whether excused or unexcused).
-Specifically, students are permitted (but strongly discouraged from taking) **five** absences in total, and one must <a href="mailto:williamdemeo@gmail.com?subject=ds644-absence">email the instructor</a> if/when they miss a class.
+Specifically, students are permitted (but strongly discouraged from taking) **five** absences in total, and one must [email the instructor][email-me] if/when they miss a class.
 Each additional absence, and any absence not mentioned to the instructor, may result in the deduction of points from the final grade.

 Occasionally attendance will be recorded at the start of class.